 ROSEN, GLOBAL INVESTOR COUNSEL, Encourages Northrop Grumman Corporation Investors to Inquire About Class Action Investigation – NOC

-WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Northrop Grumman Corporation (NYSE: NOC) resulting from allegations that Northrop may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues its investigation of potential securities claims on behalf of shareholders of Northrop Grumman Corporation NOC resulting from allegations that Northrop may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Northrop securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.